 - Your maintenance electrician resume should be even more organized than your toolbox, so opt for a resume template to structure your thoughts.

-- You can also use a resume outline, but they’re harder to edit for aesthetics (which does matter).
+- You can also use a CV outline, but they’re harder to edit for aesthetics (which does matter).
 Since you want your CV to be as unique as you are, make sure you have the time to edit your outline so it looks professional and engaging.

 - List your most recent experience to show employers what you’re capable of now compared to when you were an apprentice.

-View more maintenance electrician resumes >
+View more maintenance electrician CVs >

 Why this CV works